 Pleasant Hill real estate trends have shifted over the last few months.

-These changes in cooling off are primarily due to mortgage interests rates continuing to rise and an influx of sellers trying to chase the prices from earlier in 2018.
+These changes in cooling off are primarily due to mortgage interest rates continuing to rise and an influx of sellers trying to chase the prices from earlier in 2018.

-In our last blog post we illustrated how a key treasury note has spiked through a five year resistance level indicating the trend in rising rates will likely continue.
+In our last blog post, we illustrated how a key treasury note has spiked through a five-year resistance level, indicating the trend of rising rates will likely continue.

 This number is up 1.8 percent month over month from 7,524 sales in July 2018,* and down 9.9 percent year over year from 8,504 sales in August 2017.

 Year Over Year Change in Bay Area Real Estate Sales

 Note that Contra Costa County sales are down 12.6% from the same month last year...

 Could this be a big red flag on a shift in the marketplace?